ayoeze191/CosmoTwo/README.md

 ## Understanding what different packages are used for

-axios - asynchronous api calls formik - for forms input handling and event handling like onchange, on submit and all yup - for fomr validation shadcn for components like modals, breadcrumbs and so on. lucide-react - for icons zustand - for handling global states
+axios - asynchronous api calls

+formik - for forms input handling and event handling like onchange, on submit and all

+yup - for fomr validation

+shadcn for components like modals, breadcrumbs and so on.

+lucide-react - for icons

+zustand - for handling global states

+## Understanding what specific folders are for

+app folder: this is the main folder where most of our other folders would be

+services folder: this is folder includes services like all our endpoints calling to the backend(the api subfolder) and others

+store: this is the store folder

+utils: this folder includes files for specific modules

+components folder: There are two, the one outside the app folder belongs to shadcn compoenents and the one inside is for any reusabe components we might have